MiguelAngel-Moreno/desktop-ux-summit-2020/README.md

 Full code repository will be available on Monday, September 21.

-Please visit this repository again on this date.
+Please visit this repository again on that date.

 Thank you.